-In January 2012, the Company entered into several agreements with Deerfield Management, a healthcare investment fund ("Deerfield"), which included a debt facilty agreement and the issuance of warrants (the "Warrants") to purchase up to 550,000 shares of common stock at an exercise price of \$3.50 per share, of which 450,000 shares of the Company's common stock became immediately exercisable.
+In January 2012, the Company entered into several agreements with Deerfield Management, a healthcare investment fund ("Deerfield"), which included a debt facility agreement and the issuance of warrants (the "Warrants") to purchase up to 550,000 shares of common stock at an exercise price of \$3.50 per share, of which 450,000 shares of the Company's common stock became immediately exercisable.
 On April 30, 2014, Deerfield exercised the Warrants, for an aggregate purchase price of \$1,575,000, and the Company issued 450,000 shares of common stock.
 The Warrant obligation was fully satisfied following that exercise.
 The additional 100,000 shares of common stock that would have become exercisable if the Company extended the debt were cancelled.
-The Company accounted for the warrants as debt in accordance with ASC 480 "Distinguishing Liabilities from Equity".
-On a quarterly basis the Company evaluated the fair value of Warrants using a binomial lattice model.
-Inputs into the binomial lattice method included expected volatility, interest rate, and probabilities of a voluntary exercise of the warrants as well as the probability of major transaction (i.e. Company sale).
-The inputs to determine the value of the warrants in the binomial lattice model required significant accounting judgment and estimates.